 If a prohibited transaction might result from the benefit plan's purchase of notes, a statutory or administrative exemption from the prohibited transaction rules might be available to permit an investment in notes.
-The statutory exemption that is potentially available is set forth in Section 408(b)(17) of ERISA and Section 4975(d)(20) of the Internal Revenue Code and is available to a "service provider" to a benefit plan that is not a fiduciary with respect to the benefit plan's assets being used to purchase the notes or an affiliate of such fiduciary.
+The statutory exemption that is potentially available is set forth in Section 408(b)(17) of ERISA and is available to a "service provider" to a benefit plan that is not a fiduciary with respect to the benefit plan's assets being used to purchase the notes or an affiliate of such fiduciary.
 The administrative exemptions that are potentially available include the following prohibited transaction class exemptions: